floooh/sokol-zig-imgui-sample/README.md

 Sample project for using Dear ImGui with the Sokol Zig bindings.

+> NOTE: no longer compatible with Zig 0.13.0, please use the latest Zig nightly

 On macOS, Windows and Linux just run:

 `zig build run`